AudreyGermain/Game-Recommendation-System/README.md

 With me model successfully loaded, we can start generating recommendations for all users for which user-item interactions were hidden during the process of training and testing data splitting.
 For each user, 20 recommendations are generated using the following lines of code.
 Recommendations are stored in a Pandas DataFrame, which is later on outputted as a CSV file.

 <script src="https://gist.github.com/g30rdan/8f225e83ae3249fa051d8c4beba5e202.js"></script>
 It is to note that for some users, the model fails to produce recommendations.
 This is  due to the fact that many users have only one user-item interactions which ended up in the testing dataset.
-Hence, since the model has no knowledge about these users observations, it cannot produce any recommendation.
+Hence, since the model has no previous knowledge about these users observations, it cannot produce any recommendation.
 For these cases, the output values are set equal to '-999'.

 #### c.
 Collaborative recommender with EM and SVD <a name="em"></a>